karanmrn/karanmrn/README.md

 -🔭 👨‍🎓I finished my master's from Cardiff University in Data Science and Analytics and actively looking for Full-Time opportunities.

--👨‍💻 I am learning Data Engineering and preparing for AWS and Azure DE associate certification.
+-👨‍💻 I am preparing for AWS and Azure DE associate certification.

 -👯 I'm based in London.